Hello readers, today in this article, we will discuss the Net Worth of Hikaru Nakamura in 2023. He is an American chess player and streamer.

 Even after getting a bad start in the tournament, he recovered in the second half and finished the game in fifth place.

 Later on, in December 2010, he finished fourth in the London Chess Classic.
 In January 2011, he was ranked number 10 in the FIDE rating list with a rating of 2751.

 Later on, he competed in the Tata Steel Grandmaster A tournament in Wijk aan Zee.
 The average rating of players in the tournament is 2740.
 But he was still able to win that competition and became the first American to win the Wijk aan Zee tournament since 1980.

 The win raised his rating from 2751 to 2774.
 Moreover, the victory opened the door for him to receive invitations from other super grandmaster tournaments.

 In June 2011. he made his debut at the Bazna Kings Tournament in Romani.
 He finished the tournament at 4½/10.
 In July 2010, he made his debut at the Dortmund Invitational in Germany and finished that tournament at 4½/10.

 Chess Career From (2012- 2015)

 In 2012, he again played in the Tata Steel Chess Tournament.
-But this time, he finished at the fifth position.
+But this time, he finished in the fifth position.
 Later on, he won the U.S. Championship.

 Later on, he participated in the Biel Chess Festival, in which he finished third.
 Then he participated in the FIDE London Grand Prix tournament in which he lost four games in a row and finished last.